There are many reasons to choose timber for your next project. We have listed our top seven:

 7. Health and wellbeing

 Timber is non-toxic and safe to handle.
-The health benefits of being surrounded by wood are well researched and documented in a fascinating report by Planet Ark, Wood – Nature Inspired Design.
+The health benefits of being surrounded by wood are well researched and documented.

 Reported advantages of exposure to timber include greater emotional wellbeing, improved air quality resulting in easier breathing and lower blood pressure, heart rate and stress levels.